YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 Specifies the amount of memory used to buffer journal file output.

 MUPIP requires standalone access to the database to modify BUFFER_SIZE.
-Therefore, YottaDB/GT.M restricts the use of the BUFFER_SIZE option to change the current journal-buffer-size as part of an online switch of the journal files.
+Therefore, YottaDB restricts the use of the BUFFER_SIZE option to change the current journal-buffer-size as part of an online switch of the journal files.

 The default value is 2312 blocks.
 The minimum BUFFER_SIZE is 2307 blocks.
 The maximum BUFFER_SIZE is 32K blocks which means that the maximum buffer you can set for your journal file output is 16MB.